Searching for Quantum Effects in the Brain: A Bell-Type Test for Nonclassical Latent Representations in Autoencoders: Numerical implementation and statistical validation

-For the numerical demonstration shown in Figs.~2a,b, we use a two-dimensional latent variable $(\zeta,\eta)$ interrogated through a family of externally specified readout contexts $\theta$ that return linear projections $y=\zeta\cos\theta+\eta\sin\theta$.
 This construction is analogous to quantum homodyne tomography \cite{Raymer2009}, in which quadrature measurements at different angles correspond to Radon projections of an underlying phase-space quasiprobability distribution \cite{Schleich}.
 For each readout context $\theta_j$, the projected variable $y$ is discretized into outcome bins $\{y_k\}$, and the corresponding probabilities $p(y_k\mid\theta_j)$ are obtained by integrating the latent distribution over the associated regions in phase space.
-The latent distribution is taken to be the Wigner function of the single-photon Fock state, $W_{|1\rangle}(\zeta,\eta)=\frac{2}{\pi}\left[4(\zeta^2+\eta^2)-1\right]\exp\!\left[-2(\zeta^2+\eta^2)\right]$.
-The classical consistency problem and the associated witness optimization are solved using standard Python-based convex optimization tools implemented with \texttt{CVXPY}.
-The nonclassicality detection probability is shown in Fig. 2a as a function of the mixing parameter $\alpha$, for three different values of $\sigma$.